WatForm/dashplus/app/src/main/antlr/grammarDoc.md

             sig S {}
         ```
 - reject PLUS in front of NUMBER to be used as positive number
-    - use semantic predicate to reduce local ambiguities for acceping MINUS before NUMBER (see bottom of CompModule in Alloy code)
+    - use semantic predicate to reduce local ambiguities for acceping MINUS before NUMBER (see bottom of CompFilter in Alloy code)